DESIGNING A PROJECT

 - Some selective support material such as photos of your work-in-progress and reviews from past pieces, if available

-- A link to a video (use Vimeo!), of either the piece you are proposing, or of your most recent work.
+- A link to a video (most often Vimeo or Youtube), of either the piece you are proposing, or of your most recent work.
 Avoid too much editing, the videos should give the best approximation possible of the experience of watching the piece live.

 Tip: It is essential to have someone you trust look over your documents and provide feedback.
 Ask this person if they are able to clearly and easily understand your writing and your intentions, and if the visual material (photos and videos) give a positive and accurate impression of the work.